mshea/lazy_gm_tools/5e_monsters/monsters_md/malcubus-a5e.md

 - **Shapeshift:** The malcubus magically changes its form to a Medium or Small humanoid or into its true form.
 It can fly only in its true form.
 While shapeshifted, its statistics are unchanged except for its size and speed.
 Its equipment is not transformed.
 It reverts to its true form if it dies.
 ### Reactions
 - **Living Shield:** When a creature the malcubus can see hits it with an attack, the malcubus can give an order to a creature charmed by it within 5 feet.
 The charmed creature uses its reaction, if available, to swap places with the malcubus.
 The attack hits the charmed creature instead of the malcubus.
-- **Shapeshift:** The malcubus magically changes its form to a Medium or Small humanoid or into its true form.
-It can fly only in its true form.
-While shapeshifted, its statistics are unchanged except for its size and speed.
-Its equipment is not transformed.
-It reverts to its true form if it dies.